Motivation

 Step 6: LLM-Assisted Content Analysis of Bridging Messages

-For the top-k (k ≈ 500–1,000) tweets from bridge accounts during election windows, apply LLM-based stance and frame classification: issue frame, target audience signal, and sentiment toward feminism.
-This tests whether bridging is accompanied by a softening of anti-feminist rhetoric (strategic reframing) or maintains hostile framing (co-optation of women’s issue vocabulary without attitudinal moderation).
+For the top-k tweets from bridge accounts during election windows, apply LLM-assisted stance and frame classification: issue frame, target audience signal, emotional register, and sentiment toward feminism.
+This tests whether bridging is accompanied by a softening of anti-feminist rhetoric, strategic reframing around women-facing issues, or co-optation of women’s issue vocabulary without substantive moderation.
+Recent studies show that computational and audit-based approaches can be used to analyze political exposure, stance, and algorithmic amplification on Twitter/X, although the Korean case requires separate language-specific validation (Ye, Luceri, and Ferrara 2025; Zhu, Siatras, and Siciliani 2024).

 Key Hypotheses